DapperDucky/DuckHUD/README.md

 1. Apply the configuration to the control unit in game
    + This can be done by using the control units in-game menu and navigating to ```Advanced > Run Custom Autoconfigure``` and selecting DuckHud from the list

-To get the most out of the HUD the construct should a gyroscope. (***Note:** How a gyroscope is placed on a construct matters.
+To get the most out of the HUD the construct should have a gyroscope. (***Note:** How a gyroscope is placed on a construct matters.
 It should be oriented the same as the core to ensure correct avionics*)

 ## Custom Controls